-Investment Manager Performance-BasedEach Investment Manager generally will receive performance-based compensation, expected to range from 15% to 25% of net profits.
+Investment Manager Performance-Based Compensation Each Investment Manager generally will receive performance-based compensation, expected to range from 15% to 25% of net profits.
 The performance-based compensation that will be received by an Investment Manager may create an incentive for the Investment Manager to make investments that are riskier or more speculative than those that might have been made in the absence of the performance-based compensation.
 In addition, because the performance-based compensation will be calculated on a basis that includes realized and unrealized appreciation of an Investment Fund's assets, the performance-based compensation may be greater than if it were based solely on realized gains.
 The fees and other expenses borne by the Master Fund, including the performance-based compensation indirectly payable by the Master Fund as a result of its investments in Investment Funds, are higher than those of other registered investment companies.

-Increase or Decrease in Assets underAs the Master Fund's assets increase or as an Investment Fund's assets increase, more capital may be allocated to any particular Investment Fund.
+Increase or Decrease in As the Master Fund's assets increase or as an Investment Fund's assets increase, more capital may Assets under Management be allocated to any particular Investment Fund.
 It is not known what effect, if any, this will have on an Investment Fund's trading strategies or its investment results.
 Conversely, in the event the Master Fund's assets decrease, the Fund's expense ratio may increase and the investment opportunities available to the Master Fund may be reduced.
-In addition, in such event, the Master Fund may have a larger relative investment in a particular Investment Fund's ratio of illiquid to liquid investments and negatively impact the Fund's and Master Fund's performance.
+In addition, in such event, the Master Fund may have a larger relative investment in a particular Investment Fund than is desirable.
+This may have the effect of substantially increasing the Master Fund's ratio of illiquid to liquid investments and negatively impact the Fund's and Master Fund's performance.